raul23/equifax-data-breach/README.rst

      the Chinese military.
 [DOJ]_

-   Again, the same remark for their alleged place of residence applies to their membership to the the PLA's 54th Research Institute: they might or not still work for the PLA.
+   Again, the same remark for their alleged place of residence applies to their membership to the PLA's 54th Research Institute: they might or not still work for the PLA.

    Their `FBI most wanted`_ poster and the `FBI news article`_ only give their